stevetng/recipe_app2/README.md

    - A zip file of the entire project (frontend and backend)
    - A link to a deployed version of the application (bonus points)

-## Tips
-- Use whatever frameworks/tools you're most comfortable with
-- Focus on creating a working MVP before adding advanced features
-- Be sure to document any assumptions or known limitations
-- Test your application with different scenarios

 Good luck!
 We're excited to see your implementation.